build-security/aws-api-gateway-authz/aws/README.md

 You will need to populate the ami map according to your chosen region with the relevant amazon linux x64 architecture ami.

 ###  Running Terrraform:
-Once all parameters are in place, run the following:
+Once all parameters have been set, run the following:
 ```
 Terraform init
 Terraform plan -out  <plan_name>